-Tuition for a Master's in Healthcare Informatics can range from several hundred dollars a credit to well over a thousand.
+Tuition for a Master's in Healthcare Informatics can range from several hundred dollars credit to well over a thousand.
 It's important to note that this is just for tuition; university fees and supplies are an additional cost.
 Those enrolled in online programs may need to pay for technology supplies such as a laptop, webcam, and other items.

 Accessibility and Convenience

 Many students continue to work as nurses while they advance their degrees, and as any nurse will tell you, nurses can work odd hours.
 From early mornings to late evenings, weekends, holidays…not to mention 12-hour shifts or 24 hours on call!
 Nurses returning to school need to be able to plan around those unusual hours to achieve a higher degree.

 With online programs, students can study any time and any place, as long as they have a computer and an internet connection.
 Learning content is easily accessed, at any time of day or night, and students can reach out to peers and faculty electronically.
 Moreover, students can learn at their own pace and by their learning style, which increases retention.